In This Article

 Ongoing Optimization

-• Monitor sync health daily: Check error logs in your middleware.
-A failed sync today becomes a data gap tomorrow.
+- Monitor sync health daily.
+Check error logs in the middleware.
+A failed sync today becomes a data gap tomorrow and a borrower complaint the week after that.

-• Review field mapping quarterly: Encompass and Salesforce both release updates.
+- Review field mapping quarterly.
+Encompass and Salesforce both release updates.
 New fields may become available.
 Existing fields may change behavior.
+The quarterly review is the place to catch those changes before they break a production sync.

-• Track the right KPIs: Measure loan turnaround time, lead-to-close conversion rate, and time-to-first-contact after application.
-These metrics show whether the integration is delivering business value.
+- Track the right KPIs.
+Measure loan turnaround time, lead-to-close conversion rate, and time-to-first-contact after application.
+These metrics show whether the integration is delivering business value or just moving bytes around.

-• Keep both systems updated: Outdated API versions cause compatibility breaks.
+- Keep both systems updated.
+Outdated API versions cause compatibility breaks.
 Schedule Encompass and Salesforce updates together and test the integration after each release.
+ABT, when operating the interface through MortgageExchange, handles this calendar on the lender's behalf.

 Frequently Asked Questions

 At minimum, sync borrower contact information, loan amount, loan status, milestone dates, assigned loan officer, and property address.
 Salesforce should also receive loan program type and estimated closing date for pipeline reporting.
 Avoid syncing sensitive compliance documents through the CRM.
-Those belong in Encompass with proper access controls under GLBA requirements.
+Those belong in Encompass with proper access controls under Gramm-Leach-Bliley Act and FTC Safeguards Rule requirements.
+When ABT operates the integration through MortgageExchange, the field set is documented in a written interface specification the lender approves before any sync goes live.

 A typical implementation takes four to ten weeks depending on complexity.
 Simple integrations using pre-built middleware connectors with basic field mapping finish in four to six weeks.
 Custom integrations with complex business logic, multiple loan types, and advanced Salesforce automation push toward eight to ten weeks.
-Testing and training usually consume 30% of the total timeline.
+Testing and training usually consume 30 percent of the total timeline.
+When ABT runs the build through MortgageExchange, the discovery and field-mapping work is compressed because the team already has the canonical mortgage field model.

 No. The integration connects your existing Encompass and Salesforce instances through APIs.
 Both systems continue to function independently.
-The middleware layer handles data transformation and sync between them.
-You do not need to change your LOS or CRM.
-You need API access enabled on both platforms and a middleware solution to bridge them.
+The middleware layer or the MortgageExchange interface handles data transformation and sync between them.
+The lender does not need to change its loan origination system or its CRM.
+The lender needs API access enabled on both platforms and a middleware or managed-interface solution to bridge them.
+The lender's licensing relationships with ICE Mortgage Technology and Salesforce are unaffected.

 The integration uses encrypted HTTPS connections for all data transfers between systems.
 OAuth 2.0 authentication controls API access.
 Role-based permissions in both Encompass and Salesforce restrict who sees borrower financial data.
 Audit logs in the middleware track every data transfer event.
-Your compliance team should review which Salesforce users have access to synced loan data and restrict visibility to authorized roles only.
+Microsoft Purview Audit on the Microsoft 365 side records every access to the synced borrower data inside Outlook, Teams, and SharePoint Online.
+ABT's M365 Guardian operating model layers Microsoft Defender, Microsoft Entra ID Conditional Access, and Microsoft Sentinel on top of Purview to produce the documented evidence the lender's compliance team needs for the next FTC Safeguards Rule review.